go-sprout/sprout/docs/features/function-aliases.md

 * **Documentation:** Clearly document all aliases on your codebase to avoid confusion.
 * **Deprecation Notices:** Use comments or documentation to inform users of deprecated functions and encourage the adoption of new names.
 * **Gradual Transition:** Allow a transition period where both old and new function names are supported.
 For my projects, I use a version frame of 5 minors or 1 major, if this can guide you.

+## Add aliases on your registry

+To add aliases on your registry, see [how-to-create-a-registry.md](../advanced/how-to-create-a-registry.md "mention")page.